 The problem is our potential buyers are not as interested in mundane features and specs.
 They want to know what’s in it for them—how it will address their biggest pain points.
-Successfully executing how to write a product description requires you to highlight those benefits of each feature.
+Successfully executing how to write a product description requires you to highlight those benefits of each feature and overcome cognitive bias.

 A great product description example comes from Dr. Squatch.